2019 - Introduction

 The following data tables are available as excel documents:

-Stop and Search – this table provides details based on;
+Stop and Search – This table provides of individuals who have been stopped and searched details based on;

 - Ethnicity (PNC)